DefkalionPap/Volumetric-Capture-Video-Player-Unity/README.md

 Allows designers, developers, and filmmakers to play glTF volumetric capture videos in their Unity projects

 **Installation** <br>
-1. Install glTFast and BetterStreamingAssets (Recommended)
+1. Install Unity 6.0 or above
 2. Install the Volumetric Capture Video Player package

 **Support** <br>